 To be considered for the Success Academy, you must meet the following requirements.

 - Acceptance to Georgia State University for summer 2017 (students should have received letter from the Office of Admissions)

 - Completion of the Intent to Enroll form.

-- Signed Commitment Statement to participate for all three semesters (available during Incept and Reception)
+- Signed Commitment Statement to participate for all three semesters (available during New Student Orientation or a Success Academy Reception)

 Success in college takes commitment and engagement–both in the classroom and out–so the Success Academy asks for your full participation in a range of specific programs and activities:

-- GPA of at least 2.5 following summer 2015 (students who do not meet this requirement will be evaluated to see if allowed to register for the fall and spring semesters)
+- GPA of at least 2.5 following summer 2017 (students who do not meet this requirement may have registration restrictions in fall and spring semesters)